veereshwaran/Documentation/user.md

 ### Login Shell:
-Mention the which is to be used in that user. if you want to use login-shell mention /bin/login if you want to use non-loggin shell mention /bin/bash More details about login and non-loggin shell [click here][]
+Mention the which is to be used in that user. if you want to use login-shell mention /bin/login if you want to use non-login shell mention /bin/bash More details about login and non-login shell [click here][]

 ## Options

 ### System Account:
-It mentioms the user is comes in sysytem account or not.
+It mentions the user is comes in system account or not.

 ### Enable sudo access
-If you click the checkbox, the user gets the root privillages.
+If you click the checkbox, the user gets the root privileges.

 ## Access

 ### Authorized keys:
-Here we can define your authorized keys like ssh key.
+Here we can define your authorized_keys like ssh key.

 ## Dependencies